 The Google Chromecast is a similarly-priced competitor, but doesn’t pack in the Amazon Prime Video app – and can also be frustrating to navigate.
 There’s an in-depth comparison of all the leading models in our Apple TV vs Amazon Fire TV Stick vs Roku vs Chromecast guide.

 Fire TV range: takeaway

 Just want to skip to the verdict?
-Unless you’re a US resident it’s a pretty simple equation: get the Fire TV Stick for an HD television, and the Fire TV Stick 4K for an Ultra HD television.
+If you want to keep your expenses down, it’s a pretty simple equation: get the Fire TV Stick for an HD television, and the Fire TV Stick 4K for an Ultra HD television.
 You’re paying a very small premium for the uplift in picture quality, and you get all sorts of HDR improvements and HDR10+ / Dolby Vision support alongside.

 The premium alternatives are the Fire TV Stick 4K Max and Fire TV Cube.
 The 4K Max adds a few nice features if you hate loading times and don't mind spending a bit extra, while the Fire TV Cube combines an Amazon Echo smart speaker with a Fire TV streaming device, which may make it worthwhile purchase for you.